Frequently Asked Questions (FAQs)

 When do I vote on the referendum?
 The bond question will appear on the Nov.
 6, 2018 general election ballot, along with the candidates for federal, state and county offices.

-What is the bond question?
-The bond question on the ballot will read as follows:
+What will be the bond language on the ballot?
+The ballot will read as follows:

 “Shall the order authorizing Town of Holly Springs general obligation bonds in the maximum amount of $40,000,000 plus interest to pay capital costs of providing transportation improvements and paying related costs, and providing that additional taxes may be levied in an amount sufficient to pay the principal of and interest on the bonds, as that bond order was adopted by the Town Council on August 7, 2018, be approved?”